kdexdev/K-Dex/README.md

 3. Install dependencies though the Docker container
    - `composer install`

 And now you can access through http://localhost:8000/.
-Make sure you're connecting though HTTP, not HTTP**S**
+Ignore the SSL warning; for development purposes, the SSH key is manually generated & signed inside of the Nginx container.

 ## Details